wdporter/i-am-that-vuepress/61-matter-is-consciousness-itself/readme.md

 **Q:**&ensp;Can one believe himself to be realised and be mistaken?

 **M:**&ensp;Of course.
-The very idea ‘I am self-realised’ is a mistake.
-There is no ‘I am this’.
-‘I am that’ in the Natural State.
+The very idea “I am self-realised” is a mistake.
+There is no, “I am this”, “I Am That”, in the Natural State.

 <script>
 export default {